AdobeDocs/dynamic-media-developer-resources.pt-BR/help/aem-viewers-ref/c-tutorial.md

    /* Create a viewer container as a parent component for other user interface components that
       are part of the viewer application and associate event handlers for resize and
-      full screen notification.
+      full-screen notification.
 The advantage of using Container as the parent is the
-      component's ability to resize and bring itself and its children to full screen. */ container = new s7sdk.common.Container(null, params, "s7container"); container.addEventListener(s7sdk.event.ResizeEvent.COMPONENT_RESIZE, containerResize, false);
+      component's ability to resize and bring itself and its children to full-screen. */ container = new s7sdk.common.Container(null, params, "s7container"); container.addEventListener(s7sdk.event.ResizeEvent.COMPONENT_RESIZE, containerResize, false);